TaxFoundation/capital-cost-recovery/README.md

     * Extended the depreciation length for buildings from 33 years to 40 years (from 3% to 2.5% annual depreciation), see WKO, "Die Abschreibung von Betriebsgebäuden," https://www.wko.at/service/steuern/Die-Abschreibung-von-Betriebsgebaeuden.html.
 This was corrected for the years 2016, 2017, and 2018.

 * **Belgium**
-    * Depreciates machinery as follows: DB at 28.57 percent for 3 years, then SL at 14.29 percent for two years, and finally the remaining 7.86 percent in the last year.
+    * Depreciates machinery as follows: DB at 28.57 percent for 3 years, then SL at 14.29 percent for 2 years, and finally the remaining 7.86 percent in the last year.
 Combining the SL depreciation years, it's around 2.6 years.
-The dataset previously listed is at 2 years, this was changed to 2.6 years for the years 1998 to 2019.
+The dataset previously listed it at 2 years, this was changed to 2.6 years for the years 1998 to 2019.
     * There is an additional investment deduction for intangibles that was previously not taken into account.

 * **Bulgaria**
     * Switched its best inventory valuation method from LIFO to Weighted Average in 2011.
 This switch was previously not reflected in the dataset (now corrected).

+* **Canada**
+    * !!Cannot find any evidence for buildings being depreciated at 2 percent starting in the second year.
+Double check again.
+Is it because in Canada, only half of the annual depreciation is considered in the first year (half-year rule)?

+* **France**
+    * Depreciates machinery as follows: DB at 32.14 percent for 4 years, then SL at 7.07 percent for 3 years.
+The dataset previously listed it at 28.57 percent for 5 years and then 6.3 percent at 3 years.
+This was corrected for the years for the years 2001 to 2019.
+    Under the declining-balance, straight-line rates are multiplied by a factor depending on the useful life of an asset.

+* **Greece**
+    *  Greece switched from LIFO to Average in 2015, which was previously not captured in the dataset.
+This was corrected for the years starting in 2015.

+* **Hungary**
+    * Generally, there is no prescribed amortization rate for intangibles in Hungary; the historical value, the residual value, and the useful life should be considered, see PwC, "Worldwide Tax Summaries - Corporate-Deductions," last reviewed Jan.
+15, 2020, https://taxsummaries.pwc.com/ID/Hungary-Corporate-Deductions.
+The dataset previously listed it at 5 year (20%) straight-line depreciation.
+However, as explained above, if there is no defined amortization rate, we assume a rate of 10 percent (10%).
+This was corrected.

+* **Ireland**
+    * Ireland allows intangible assets to be written off over a fixed write-down period of 15 years (7%).
+The dataset previously listed it at 20 year (5%) straight-line depreciation.
+This was corrected.

+* **Japan**
+    * Japan's inventory valuation method previously listed in the dataset for the years prior to 2018 was LIFO.
+However, Japan switched to "Weighted-Average" as the best available method in 2009.
+This was corrected for the years 2009 to 2017.

+* **Lithuania**
+    * The dataset previuosly listed Lithuania as "DB or SL" for all asset types while it should've been "DB."
+This was corrected.

+* **Luxembourg**
+    * For the asset machinery, the dataset previously listed it as "DB or SL" with 30% DB for 4 years and 10% for 10 years for the years 2017 and 2018.
+However, it should've been 30% DB for 4 years and *8%* for 3 years.
+This was corrected.

+* **Netherlands**
+    * For the asset machinery, the dataset previously listed it as "SL" with 50 percent (2 years) since 2009.
+However, this 50 percent rate was only in place from 2009 to 2011 and has been changed multiple times.
+This was corrected for all years starting in 2012.

+* **New Zealand**
+    * The daset previously incorrectly listed the depreciation method as "DB or SL" for buildings and machinery for the years 2017 and 2018, while it should've been "DB."
+This was corrected.

+* **Slovakia**
+    * In 2015, Slovakia changed its depreciation method for buildings from a special accelerated method to SL.
+This change had previously not been reflected in the dataset but is now corrected.

+* **Turkey**
+    * The inventory valuation method was previously listed as "LIFO."
+This was incorrect as LIFO is not permitted.
+Now corrected for 2010-2019.
+    * It is allowed to change from DB to SL for each asset (all asset types).
+As we assume that businesses will choose the tax-optimizing method and thus maximize depreciation rates, it is optimal to change from DB to SL as soon as the rate is greater under SL than it is under DB.
+This was previously not taken into account for buildings but is now corrected for the years back to 2010.

 ## Depreciation Methods
 * **SL**: straight line
 * **DB**: declining balance
 * **DB or SL**: declining balance with a switch to straight line
-* **SL2**: straight line depreciation with changing rates
+* **SL2**: straight line depreciation with changing rates (SL3 is treated like SL2 - see Italy)
 * **initialDB**: Declining Balance with initial allowance

 ^ Add examples for each method!!